i2bc/dense/README.md

 }

 ```
 > Find out more ways to use options in Nextflow : [configs](https://www.nextflow.io/docs/latest/config.html)

+> [!WARNING]
+> Two processes are prone to require a lot of computational time and resources.
+> * GENERA : includes a diamond blastp of all translated CDS against the NR database
+> * BLAST : includes a tblastn of all TRG translated CDS against the neighbor genomes.
+Some queries can have millions of matches

 # Options
 see [PARAMETERS.md](PARAMETERS.md)